isomerpages/isomerpages-govtech/_products-and-services/citizens/sgfindex.md

 ### **Participating organisations**

-* Citi, DBS, POSB, HSBC, Maybank, OCBC, Standard Chartered, UOB, SGX, AIA, Great Eastern, HSBC Life, Income, Manulife, Prudential, Singlife, MyMoneySense
+* AIA, Citibank, DBS, POSB, Great Eastern, HSBC, HSBC Life, NTUC Income, Manulife, Maybank, MyMoneySense, OCBC, Prudential, Singlife, Singapore Exchange, Standard Chartered, UOB

 We are working with partner organisations to expand the financial products which can be included in users’ personal balance sheet.